makrai/notes/flickinger87-lex-rules-hier.md

 # 2 Structure of the Word Class Hierarchy 5

-* two ways in which lexical entries can be related, giving rise to two formal mechanisms for representing this sharing of properties
+* two ways in which lexical entries can be related
+  => two formal mechanisms for representing this sharing of properties
   1. category-based
     * items share some syntactic properties
     * a given lexical item will often belong to several word classes, with each